Department of Computer and Information Sciences

 COSC 225 HONORS INTRODUCTION TO LEGO ROBOTICS (3)

 Basic mechanical, electronics and control issues in Robotics using the LEGO Mindstorms platform.
 Design, implement and program robotic systems of interdisciplinary nature.
 Prerequisite: Honors students only.
-GenEd I.E or Core: Creativity & Creative Development.
+Core: Creativity & Creative Development.

 COSC 236 INTRODUCTION TO COMPUTER SCIENCE I (4)

 Introduction to structured problem solving, algorithm development and computer programming.
 Three lecture hours and two laboratory hours.
-Prerequisites: demonstrable programming knowledge and experience and MATH 119 or equivalent.
+Prerequisites: COSC 175 and (MATH 119, MATH 231, MATH 273, MATH 274, MATH 275, or a qualifying score on the Math Placement exam).

 COSC 237 INTRODUCTION TO COMPUTER SCIENCE II (4)

 Development of programming and problem-solving skills, with a focus on object-oriented programming and design.
 Students will design and develop programs using encapsulation and information hiding, inheritance, polymorphism, and generics.
 Introduction to data structures and their implementations (lists, stacks, queues, and trees), recursion, and searching and sorting algorithms.
 Includes two laboratory hours per week.
-Corequisite: MATH 211 or MATH 273.
-Prerequisite: COSC 236.
+Prerequisites: COSC 236; MATH 211 or MATH 273.

 COSC 290 PRINCIPLES OF COMPUTER ORGANIZATION (4)